-The Group will provide an effective estate management service that meets the requirements of the Homes and Communities Agency (HCA) Neighbourhood and Community Standard and the criteria below:
+The Group will provide an effective estate management service that meets the requirements of the Regulator of Social Housing (RSH) Consumer Neighbourhood and Community Standard and the criteria below;

 - Ensure there is consistency across the Group, whilst recognising local variations;

 - Reflect the communities we work in and ensure that these communities are sustainable, safe and secure;

 - To develop a pro-active approach to the management of our properties, estates and neighbourhoods;

 - To manage the environment around our properties and common areas effectively;

 - Ensure that we are clear and transparent in respect of customers understanding their rights and responsibilities and vice-versa;